mahsankhaan/cloud-pak-for-applications/README.md

 16. Once we have tested and created deploments for our two microservices it's time to upload them one by one to central repository **GitHub**.

-Note: If you face any difficulty in executing step 3 please check out my repositories available created using Codewind
+Note: If you face any difficulty in executing step 3 please check out these repositories available and created using Codewind
 1. [Admin-microservice](https://github.com/mahsankhaan/micro-admin.git)
 2. [User-microservice](https://github.com/mahsankhaan/micro-user.git)